The palace theatre renovation, St. paul, mn

 "A noteworthy example of preservation on a severely limited budget.
 Rather than replicating what had been lost, Oertel Architects refurbished the remaining historic fabric and gave it a neutral background, allowing historic components to read as artifacts." ~Diane Trout-Oertel

 Built in 1916, and unused since 1984, this historic theater is being given new life as a musical venue owned by the city of St. Paul and operated in conjunction with First Avenue and JAM Productions.
 Work included tearing out the main level seating thereby creating a large general admission area, adding bars, new restrooms, and backstage green rooms.

-The major design philosophy is “preservation through stabilization”.
-The intent isn’t to restore the building to its original state, but a conservation to feature the worn and weathered aesthetic.
+The major design philosophy was “preservation through stabilization”.
+The intent wasn’t to restore the building to its original state, but a conservation to feature the worn and weathered aesthetic.
 We worked to strip away modern renovations to uncover, stabilize, and protect what remains of the original building, supplementing complementary modern construction techniques as required.

 - Arch Daily- November 2017